LoLpIcK1337/Portal-Net/README.md

 - Configuration properly handles theme, folder paths, sortExistingFiles, and custom categories settings
 - Custom categories are stored persistently and should survive application restarts
 - For issues with custom categories, check the category format and target folder paths
+- Configuration import/export files should be valid JSON format with proper structure
+- Imported configurations are validated before being applied to prevent errors
+- Exported configurations exclude system-specific folder paths for cross-computer compatibility
+- After importing a configuration, you may need to set your source and destination folders manually